1. When these terms and conditions apply and who is responsible under them

 b. our arrangements with an electricity metering provider have been suspended or ended;

-d. or a network company cannot supply electricity to a property.
+d. a network company cannot supply electricity to a property.
 We will continue to perform our responsibilities that are not affected by the event and we will do everything we reasonably can to make sure your electricity supply is returned to normal as soon as is reasonably practicable.
-We are not responsible for any damage that results from electricity supply fluctuations.
+We are not responsible for any damage that results from fluctuations in electricity supply, frequency or voltage, unless and to the extent such fluctuations were caused by our direct actions and, in each case, were not caused by events beyond our reasonable control.

 3. Issues with our supply of electricity to you